tienduy-nguyen/webpack/webpack-typescript/README.md

     </body>
   </html>
   ```
   Notice: you can see, we don't import any `js` file.
-The reason will be explained below.
+The reason is `HtmlWebpackPlugin`, will be explained below.

 - `src/add.ts`
   ```ts